Raydius/mcp-cm360/memory-bank/activeContext.md

 - Provide clear guidelines and examples for implementing new components
 - Establish a process for verifying compliance with the patterns
 - Apply the same modular architecture principles to other parts of the codebase
+- Complete the implementation of the modular MCP server structure by populating the auth, resources, and tools directories

 ## Completed Tasks
 - Updated systemPatterns.md to clearly mark mandatory patterns